WillPlumHub/Brick-Breaker-Shoot-em-Up/README.md

 Custom Brick Grid Architecture: A modular grid separates brick logic from presentation.
 Bricks are managed via a central BrickGrid system, with rendering handled independently by BrickView components.
 This enables efficient simulation, clean separation of concerns, and rapid iteration on visuals or behavior.

-Brick State Management: Bricks transition through defined states (e.g. Normal → Cracked → Destroyed), with support for unbreakables, multi-hit bricks, chain reactions, and bricks that trigger level-specific effects.
+Brick State Management: Bricks have support for unbreakables, multi-hit bricks, chain reactions, and bricks that trigger level-specific effects.
 Each transition can trigger both visual and systemic responses.

 Extensible Paddle & Ball Logic:
 The paddle supports a minimalist movement base, layered with modular mechanics like: